-- 1. Develop a comprehensive plan for coordination between interstate agencies within the watershed.
+- 1. Develop a comprehensive plan for coordination between interstate agencies within watershed.
 Evaluate case studies of successful interstate programs. - 2.
 Develop a comprehensive contact list for the jurisdictions within the watershed.
 Develop an email distribution list, SharePoint group, and/or website to foster easy file and information sharing.
-Agencies should include USDA, Georgia Department of Natural Resources, other state agencies, local governments (counties and cities), and non-profit watershed groups. - 3.
+Agencies should include USDA, Georgia Department of Natural Resources, other federal and state agencies, local governments (counties and cities), and non-profit watershed groups. - 3.
 Identify areas of study and possible gaps in information. - 4.
-Coordinate with Worth, Mitchell, Colquitt, Decatur, Grady, and Thomas counties in Georgia on the development of the sub-basin plans, agricultural/silvicultural BMPs. and sediment abatement issues. - 5.
+Coordinate with Worth, Mitchell, Colquitt, Decatur, Grady, and Thomas counties in Georgia on the development of the sub-basin plans, agricultural/silvicultural BMPs, sediment abatement issues. - 5.
+Identify strategies to further address out of state point sources discharges. - 6.
 Continually inform and engage all stakeholders during progress or discussions of watershed issues.
-Hold regular open joint meetings between stakeholders from both states - Planning Level Cost Estimate: 6.
-Coordinate closely on all implementation \$25,000 annually projects for stormwater management, hydrologic alteration/restoration, sedimentation, agricultural BMPs, etc. Utilize a publicly shared file and discussion tool (such as a website) to house the status and outcome(s) of all implementation projects within the watershed (within both states).
+Hold regular open joint meetings between stakeholders from both states. - 7.
+Coordinate closely on all implementation projects for stormwater management, hydrologic